Amorphous calcium carbonate

 Amorphous calcium carbonate (ACC) is the amorphous and least stable polymorph of calcium carbonate.
 ACC is extremely unstable under normal conditions and is found naturally in taxa as wide-ranging as sea urchins, corals, mollusks, and foraminifera.
 It is usually found as a monohydrate, holding the chemical formula CaCO_{3}·H_{2}O; however, it can also exist in a dehydrated state, CaCO_{3}.
-ACC has been known to science for over 100 years when a non-diffraction pattern of calcium carbonate was discovered by Sturcke Herman, exhibiting its poorly-ordered nature.
+ACC has been known to science for over 100 years when a non-diffraction pattern of calcium carbonate was discovered by Herman E. Sturcke, exhibiting its poorly-ordered nature.

 ACC is an example of crystallization by particle attachment (CPA), where crystals form via the addition of particles ranging from multi-ion complexes to fully formed nanocrystals.
 Research of such systems have diverse application; however, the current lack of unambiguous answers to fundamental questions (i.e. solubility product, interfacial forces, structure, etc.) causes them to be topics of study in fields ranging from chemistry, geology, biology, physics, and materials science engineering.